gvwilson/thirdbit/_posts/2013/2013-02-01-a-bunch-of-bootcamps.md

   </tr>
 </table>

 <p>We'd love to add even more pins to our map, especially in countries we haven't visited yet.
 If you'd like to help make that happen, please get in touch.
-And many thanks once again to everyone who has hosted a bootcamp, taught one, shown up to help, or come to learn&mdash;installation headaches be damned, we're making a difference :-)</p>
+And many thanks once again to everyone who has hosted a bootcamp, taught one, shown up to help, or come to learn–installation headaches be damned, we're making a difference :-)</p>